-Many industrial companies, particularly small businesses that do not practice intentional marketing (planning and strategy), have not understood the difference between content written for the Web and content written for a press release or brochure.
+Many industrial companies, tiny businesses that do not practice intentional marketing (planning and strategy), have not understood the difference between content written for the Web and content written for a press release or brochure.

-Although many of the goals are similar: get someone’s attention, capture their interest, involve them in taking action – there is a critical goal that matters when you write content for the Web: you should consider Google and other search engines as your most important target audience.
+Although many of the goals are similar: get someone’s attention, capture their interest, involve them in taking action.
+A critical goal that matters when you write content for the Web is that you should consider Google and other search engines as your most important target audience.

-Here are 10 tips for developing the content search engines prefer that will turn your website visitors into potential customers:
+Here are ten tips for developing the content search engines prefer that will turn your website, visitors, into potential customers:

-A year ago, the best advice we gave our clients about web content development was to be “keyword dense”.
-Concentrate on one or two important keywords for your content, then fill it in.
+A year ago, the best advice we gave our clients about web content development was to be “keyword dense.”
+Concentrate on one or two critical keywords for your content, then fill it in.

-That no longer works, and in some cases can be a detriment.
-Writing for the Web is a skill that must be continually developed and adapted, based on changes in the way search results are delivered.
+That no longer works, and in some cases, can be a detriment.
+Writing for the Web is a skill that must be continually developed and adapted based on changes in how search results are delivered.

 If you want to impress Google (and get potential customers back to your website), commit to adding new content to your website on a regular and consistent basis.

-This allows the visitor to access the content that is most relevant to their particular stage of the purchase cycle, and can also increase the number of pages viewed and the amount of time spent on your site.
+This allows the visitor to access the most relevant content to their particular stage of the purchase cycle and can also increase the number of pages viewed and the amount of time spent on your site.

-Publish any new content (blog articles, video, etc.) on your social media pages – not just once, but many times.
-Be sure to change the wording of your messages so you don’t look like a spammer.
+Publish any new content (blog articles, video, etc.) on your social media pages – not just once but often.
+Be sure to change the wording of your messages, so you don’t look like a spammer.
 The more actions your content shares, the more relevant and authentic it will look to search engines.

-6. Go deeper into your topic and write longer, higher quality content.
+4-Go deeper into your topic and write longer, higher-quality content.

-Think of your own behavior when searching the Web.
+Think of your behavior when searching the Web.
 Suppose you are looking for a new supplier of wear rings for pump repair in Alabama.
-You could do a search for “supplier of wear rings for pumps in Alabama”.
+You could search “supplier of wear rings for pumps in Alabama.”

 Google site indexing has become quite sophisticated.
 They will compare the search results with the “intentions” of the person performing the search.
 In this way, they determine higher degrees of relevance.

-The first thing Google takes into account when placing search results is the page title and then the meta description of the content.
+The first thing Google considers when placing search results is the page title and then the meta description of the content.

 Not only is this important for Google, but writing relevant titles and meta descriptions will also motivate the right people to click on your content.
 Quality is more important than quantity.